 As you keep yourself fit through our online fitness classes, why not join the Pink Plank Challenge and help raise awareness of breast cancer?
 During the month of October, we encourage you to record yourself planking with a buddy (or buddies) for

 at least 20 seconds, share your video on Facebook and #pinkplanksg.
-There are prizes to be won, so watch this space to find out how you can participate in the challenge!
+There are prizes to be won, so read on!

 1 Singapore Cancer Registry Annual Report (2014 – 2018)